Do you know the difference between an audio typist and a transcriptionist?

 The Definition of a Transcriptionist Explained:

-A transcriptionist has to have many skills.
+A UK transcriptionist has to have many skills.
 Firstly, they have to be adept at dealing with more than one speaker, and often multi-group discussions are commonplace.
 These can involve over 20 people speaking, and it is a challenging task transcribing this sort of discussion.

 A highly competent transcriptionist needs to have an excellent ear and the patience to deal with people over talking incessantly, and being able to document this accurately in a transcript.
 They have to cope with all sorts of accents and dialects, often with poor audio quality and all sorts of other noises and distractions on the recordings.